ConnieML/westside/README.md

+# Current Status

+This repository has been archived due to no longer having relevant use in the current state of Connie.

 # Twilio Flex Project Template

 The _Flex Project Template_ is a starting point for Flex solutions of any size.
 It provides a methodology for managing all the key assets of a Twilio Flex solution: